doivglser/mindevenviro-fanciful/README.md

 Requirements:

-- A fresh base installation of Debian GNU/Linux 9 Stretch (net-install-live-cd)
+- A fresh base-install of Debian GNU/Linux 9 Stretch.
+While installing: crypt drive, don't choose any desktop, choose a root and an user password. https://www.debian.org/devel/debian-installer/
 - Root privileges to make an entry for $USER in the /etc/sudoers file
 - An Internet Connection